sealvault/sealvault/website/src/dev-docs/design/cross-connect.md

 cross-connect keys without restrictions, our approach to security is to [eliminate attack vectors](./security-model.md#deception-mitigation) where we can.
-Therefore, in cross-connect mode, we reduce the decision the user has to make to sign in, payment approval and token pledge decisions and reject signature requests where we cannot guarantee this.
+Therefore, in cross-connect mode, we reduce the decision the user has to make to sign in, payment approval and spender approval decisions and reject signature requests where we cannot guarantee this.
 If a signature request is blocked, users are guided to switch to the [dapp key](./dapp-keys.md) to continue.
 The dapp key is an isolation mechanism that